pabloferg/gcloud-skyscanner-api/README.md

 ## Repository structure

-`src` folder contasins 3 Cloud Functions that you will clone and deploy to Google Cloud.
+`src` folder contains 3 Cloud Functions that you will clone and deploy to Google Cloud.
 I explain how to do it later.
 In this folder you will find as well a `setup.py` script that you can follow to set up the environment in GCP similar to the one used in this project (_create and populate Big Query Tables, create Pub/Sub Topic_).

 ```